Biden choice for watchdog makes debut in nomination hearing

 The CFPB was created following the housing bubble and financial crisis of the late 2000s, which directly led to the Great Recession.
 Part of the law that overhauled the entire financial industry, the CFPB was given the mission to be an aggressive regulator and a watchdog for the American consumers.

-Chopra is a veteran of the CFPB, working there in the early days of the bureau’s creation as the bureau’s top official on student loan issues.
-He is considered a staunch ally of Senator Elizabeth Warren, the brainchild of the bureau, and is well liked by the consumer advocacy groups who often oppose banks in regulatory matters.
+Chopra is a veteran of the CFPB, working there in its early days as the bureau’s top official on student loan issues.
+He is considered a staunch ally of Senator Elizabeth Warren, who proposed the idea for the bureau long before the Great Recession.
+He is also well liked by the consumer advocacy groups who often oppose banks in regulatory matters.

 He left the bureau in in the final days of the Obama administration to work for an outside consumer advocacy group.
 In 2018, President Donald Trump nominated Chopra to the FTC to fill the Democratic seat on the regulator.